gerogtoa/laptop-cooling-dock/Journal.md

-So full disclosure I highkey didn't realize I needed to submit a journal until like July 22nd so most of the stuff is being journalled on the 24th.
-My "entries" are based off my memory of my thoughts at the time and Onshape's incredibly accurate logging system(which logs EVERYTHING like even stuff as simple as showing/hiding parts down to minute which they happened).
+So full disclosure I highkey didn't realize I needed to submit a journal until July 22nd so most of the stuff is being journalled on the 24th.
+My "entries" are based off my memory of my thoughts at the time and Onshape's incredibly accurate logging system(which logs EVERYTHING, even stuff as simple as showing/hiding parts down to minute which they happened).

 # 7-14 | Determining Requirements